jhalterman/lyra/README.md

 [Recovery / Retry policies](http://jodah.net/lyra/javadoc/net/jodah/lyra/retry/RetryPolicy.html) allow you to specify:

-* The maximum number of retry attempts to perform
+* The maximum number of attempts to perform
-* The maxmimum duration that retries should be performed for
+* The maxmimum duration that attempts should be performed for
-* The standard interval between retry attempts
+* The standard interval between attempts
-* The maximum interval between retries to exponentially backoff to
+* The maximum interval between attempts to exponentially backoff to

 Lyra allows for Recovery / Retry policies to be set globally or for individual resource types, as well as for initial connection attempts.